wpswings/track-orders-for-woocommerce/README.txt

 === 🏆 WHAT PREMIUM VERSION OF WOOCOMMERCE SHIPMENT TRACKER OFFERS ===

-**1. Send Text Message Notifications:** Track Orders Pro plugin lets you send order-tracking updates to customers via text messages using Twilio’s API integration
+**1. Send Text Message Notifications:** Our Pro plugin lets you send order-tracking updates to customers via text messages using Twilio’s API integration

 **2. Payment Reminders Orders:** Automatically send payment reminders with the Pro plugin to boost conversions.
 These emails include payment links for pending transactions.

 **3. Custom JS and CSS:** Use the global settings to define wrapper classes for your theme, and easily customize the design.
 With custom CSS and JavaScript, you can adjust the page's look and feel.

-**4. Third-Party Shipment Tracking:** Track Orders for WooCommerce Pro plugin integrates with trusted shipment tracking systems like FedEx, USPS, and Canada Post.
+**4. Third-Party Shipment Tracking:** Our Pro plugin integrates with trusted shipment tracking systems like FedEx, USPS, and Canada Post.

-**5. Redirect to Tracking Page With QR Code:** Track Orders for WooCommerce plugin lets you include a QR code in order emails, redirecting customers to the tracking page.
+**5. Redirect to Tracking Page With QR Code:** WP Swings Shipment tracking plugin lets you include a QR code in order emails, redirecting customers to the tracking page.

 **6. Track Your Order Popup:** Set up a "Track Your Order" popup to make order tracking simple and quick for your customers.